-Medi-Cal MCP Organizatio n(s) Name(s)

-Total number of schools

-within selected LEA(s) that

-are participating in SBHIP

-Total number of SBHIP

-participating schools

-where this intervention will

-be implemented

-Approximate number of

-school aged children in

-County

-Approximate number of

-school aged, Medi-Cal

-beneficiaries in the County

-Approximate number of

-school aged children in

-SBHIP-selected LEA(s)

-Approximate number of school

-aged, Medi-Cal beneficiaries in SBHIP-selected LEA(s)

-Approximate number of

-school aged children to be

-impacted by this selected

-intervention

-Approximate number of

-school aged, Medi-Cal

-beneficiaries to be

-impacted by this selected

-intervention

-Select the performance ☐ Increase access to behavioral health services for

-outcome metric that will Medi-Cal beneficiaries on or near campus

-be used to evaluate the ☐ Increase access to behavioral health services for

-impact of the selected Medi-Cal beneficiaries provided by a schoolintervention affiliated behavioral health provider

-Identify at least two

-distinct measures and

-explain how they will be

-used to assess the impact

-of the intervention.
-Include

-baseline measures or, if
+Approximate number of school-aged, Medi-Cal beneficiaries in County Approximate number of school-aged children in SBHIP-selected LEA(s) Approximate number of school-aged, Medi-Cal beneficiaries in SBHIP-selected LEA(s) Approximate number of school-aged children to be impacted by this selected intervention Approximate number of school-aged, Medi-Cal beneficiaries to be impacted by this selected intervention Select the performance outcome metric that will be used to evaluate the impact of the selected intervention ☐ Increase access to behavioral health services for Medi-Cal beneficiaries on or near campus ☐ Increase access to behavioral health services for Medi-Cal beneficiaries provided by a school-affiliated behavioral health provider Identify at least two distinct measures and explain how they will be used to assess the impact of the intervention.
+Include baseline measures or, if unavailable, how baseline measures will be determined. e characteristics of the students within each ntion will be implemented.
+(250 words or less

-- Medi-Cal MCP Organization(s) Name(s) unavailable, how baseline measures will be determined. - 1.
-Identify, clearly and in detail, the characteristics of the students within each selected LEA where this intervention will be implemented.
-(250 words or less per LEA) - 2.
-Describe, clearly and in detail, why these students were targeted for this intervention in each selected LEA.
-Describe, clearly and in detail, what data sources were used to determine the behavioral health needs these students.
+- 2. Describe, clearly and in detail, why these students were targeted for this intervention in each selected LEA.
+Describe, clearly and in detail, what data sources were used to determine the behavioral health needs for these students.
 (250 words or less per LEA) - 3.
 Identify, clearly and in detail, if the intervention will further be targeted towards a specific population within each selected LEA.
 If the intervention has a specific population focus, please identify, clearly and in detail, why this group was targeted and what data sources were used to determine the need for this specific group(s) in each selected LEA.
-(250 words or less per LEA) - 4.
-Has the proposed intervention been identified (through the needs assessment or other documented source) as a behavioral health need of students within the selected LEA(s).
+(250 words or less per LEA)

+- 4. Has the proposed intervention been identified (through the needs assessment or other documented source) as a behavioral health need of students within the selected LEA(s).
 (Yes or No)?
 If identified, provide what data sources were used and how those data sources helped determine the need. - 5.
-If the proposed intervention was not identified as a behavioral health need of students within the selected LEA(s) through the needs assessment, describe, clearly and in detail, the documented sources and the rationale for implementing the selected intervention.
-(250 words or less per LEA) 6 - 6.
+If the proposed intervention was not identified as a behavioral health need of students within the selected LEA(s) through the needs assessment, describe, clearly and in detail, the documented sources and the rationale for implementing the selected intervention.(250 words or less per LEA) - 6.
 Identify, clearly and in detail, how this intervention will increase access to prevention, early intervention, and other behavioral health services on or near school campuses or by a school-affiliated provider within the selected LEA(s).
 (250 words or less per LEA). - 7.
 Explain, clearly and in detail, how this intervention will help support the behavioral health needs of Medi-Cal beneficiaries within each LEA (250 words or less per LEA). - 8.
-Explain, clearly and in detail, and for the duration of the project for each selected LEA(s), the specific intervention design components and project tasks that will be

-- implemented in bi-quarterly segments, beginning with July December 2022 for accelerated submissions, and January June 2023 for standard submissions.
-(250 words or less per LEA) 7 - 9.
+Explain, clearly and in detail, and for the duration of the project for each selected LEA(s), the specific intervention design components and project tasks that will be implemented in bi-quarterly segments, beginning with July December 2022 for accelerated submissions, and January June 2023 for standard submissions.
+(250 words or less per LEA) - 9.
 Describe, clearly and in detail, the anticipated intervention outcomes within each selected LEA (250 words or less per LEA). - 10.
-Describe, clearly and in detail, both the operational capacity and leadership commitment to successfully implement the Targeted Intervention in each selected LEA.
+Describe, clearly and in detail, both the operational capacity and leadership commitment to successfully implement the targeted intervention in each selected LEA.
 (250 words or less per LEA). - 11.
 Explain, clearly and in detail, how the implemented intervention could be sustained after the SBHIP project funding ceases for each selected LEA.
 (250 words or less per LEA). - 12.
 Describe, clearly and in detail, if the proposed intervention will be implemented at all SBHIP participating schools within the county?
 Why or why not?
 (250 words or less per LEA)

-Section 7: SBHIP Bi-Quarterly Reports
+SBHIP Bi-Quarterly Reports